-Our 54 organizations write on behalf of our millions of members and supporters in opposition to provisions in the House Committee on Natural Resources' budget reconciliation recommendations that seek to promote a massive expansion of destructive and polluting coal mining on public lands, give taxpayer handouts to coal mining companies, and legislatively mandate specific coal mining projects.
+Our 58 organizations write on behalf of our millions of members and supporters in opposition to provisions in the House's proposed budget reconciliation bill that seek to promote a massive expansion of destructive and polluting coal mining on public lands, give taxpayer handouts to coal mining companies, and legislatively mandate specific coal mining projects.
 These provisions - in combination with recent actions taken by President Trump - threaten to turn back the clock on the progress that has been made to end waste, fraud, abuse and mismanagement within the federal coal program, ensure a fair return to American taxpayers, and protect public lands, local communities and the global climate.

 For centuries, coal mines and coal-fired power plants have disrupted our climate, polluted our air and water, and destroyed our public lands.
-Even though coal now produces less than one-fifth of all electricity generation in the United States,1 it still accounts for more than half of all CO2 emissions from the electric power sector.2 Coal combustion emits more carbon dioxide per unit of energy than any other major fuel source and also leads other fuel sources in emissions of nitrogen oxides, sulfur dioxide, heavy metals, and particulate matter.3 And yet, large areas of federal public lands are still being destroyed to source nearly half of all the coal mined in the United States.
-According to a recent release from the Bureau of Land Management (BLM), there are currently 273 federal coal leases covering 405,000 acres of public land.4 In fiscal year 2023, the coal industry used those leases to extract more than 250 million tons of coal.5 Continuing to promote the use of our public lands for coal mining is inconsistent with the action that must be taken to prevent the worst impacts of climate change, improve public health, and protect our public lands.
+Even though coal now produces less than one-fifth of all electricity generation in the United States. it still accounts for more than half of all CO2 emissions from the electric power sector.
+Coal combustion emits more carbon dioxide per unit of energy than any other major fuel source and also leads other fuel sources in emissions of nitrogen oxides, sulfur dioxide, heavy metals, and particulate matter.
+And yet, large areas of federal public lands are still being destroyed to source nearly half of all the coal mined in the United States.
+According to a recent release from the Bureau of Land Management (BLM), there are currently 273 federal coal leases covering 405,000 acres of public land.
+In fiscal year 2023, the coal industry used those leases to extract more than 250 million tons of coal.
+Continuing to promote the use of our public lands for coal mining is inconsistent with the action that must be taken to prevent the worst impacts of climate change, improve public health, and protect our public lands.
 It is also inconsistent with basic economics.
-Coal has been in decline since its peak in 20116, largely because of increases in generating capacity from other, cheaper energy sources.7 The real impact of policies to promote coal will not be to revive this dying industry, but to make federal coal https://www.eia.gov/energyexplained/electricity/electricity-in-the-us-generation-capacity-and-sales.php
+Coal has been in decline since its peak in 2011, largely because of increases in generating capacity from other, cheaper energy sources.
+The real impact of policies to promote coal will not be to revive this dying industry, but to make federal coal easier to lease by companies who will struggle to profitably and safely mine and reclaim mine sites, and to sharply reduce royalty revenue to federal, state and local governments.
+The era of coal will end.
+It's time to focus on supporting our communities through the transition away from coal, investing in workers, reclaiming our lands and waters, and addressing climate change.